 The following is a list of frequently asked questions (FAQs) concerning abuse complaints and the way these incidents are processed.
-If after reading it you still have a question, send it to email@example.com
+If after reading it, you still have a question, email firstname.lastname@example.org

 - How do I stop unsolicited email messages?

 - Does the University censor individuals' web pages?